Please review some of our most frequently asked questions.

 How long does it take to complete the program?

 It typically takes 2 – 2 ½ years to complete all of the requirements of the CFT program as a full-time student.
-The thesis option requires 51 credits; the non-thesis option requires 48 credits.
-For licensure in the state of Maryland, you will need 60 credits.
+The non-thesis options will have 45 credits of required coursework and 15 credits of electives (60 total).
+The thesis option will have 45 credits of required coursework, 6 thesis credits, and 9 credits of electives.

 Can I go part-time and just take longer to graduate?